 - Add Heavy Cream, Sugar, Parmesan, and Mozzarella

 Now Stir in Heavy Cream, Sugar, Freshly Shredded Parmesan Cheese, and Freshly Shredded Mozzarella Cheese.
 Stir lightly and serve with freshly chopped basil.

-This Gnocchi recipe is not only good for weeknight recipes but also good for a Date Night.
+This Gnocchi in red sauce recipe is not only good for weeknight recipes but also good for a Date Night.
 Just like this Angel Hair Fra Diavolo - Date Night Fra Diavolo

 - Half and Half or Cream Cheese - You can replace Heavy Cream with half and half or Cream Cheese or Crème fraîche.